A Collector's Guide

 There are examples of CD 154 that do not appear to have a mold number.
 However, it is likely that the mold number is obscured by the forming process or wear, since they can usually be matched to numbered molds by other characteristics.
 I do not know of any confirmed unique molds of Lynchburg CD 154 that occur without a mold number.

 It is possible that CD 154 Type II Mold 13 and Mold 14 do not exist.
 I have seen many hundreds of Lynchburg CD 154s over the years and talked to dozens of collectors and have never encountered these two mold numbers.
 As noted above, CD 154 Type II molds beginning with number 15 have a slightly different skirt shape than the first set of 12 Type II molds.
 This suggests some break in mold making between mold 12 and mold 15.
-It is likely that molds 15-24 were made at a later time than the first set of 12 Type II molds.
+It is likely that molds 15-24 were made at a later time than the first set of 12 Type II molds (as suggested above, Molds L1-12 were likely made from reworked Gayner CD 153 molds, while molds L15-24 were made in the Lynchburg shops).
 Therefore it would be understandable if there were a skip in mold numbering.
 There could be various reasons for this skip ranging from inattention to the numbering sequence to molds damaged while being made.
+It is also possible that these two molds were not numbered.
 But this is only speculation without any evidence.
 The reality is that at this time we do not know.
-It is possible that these two mold numbers may eventually turn up, since as recently as 2017 previously unknown variations of Lynchburg mold numbers were discovered.
+It is possible that these two mold numbers may eventually turn up, since as recently as 2017 previously unknown variations of Lynchburg mold numbers were confirmed.

 All lettering on the molds is hand engraved, with the exception of a few mold numbers that are die stamped.
 These occur on molds made or modified later in Lynchburg's production.